Kindal doing a double kettlebell overhead prisoner squat.

 First...

 This is identical to using the TRX or rings... but not quite as good.
-You will tend to over use the "cain"... but if you need it... it's better than doing prisoner squats with poor form.
+You will tend to over use the "cane"... but if you need it... it's better than doing prisoner squats with poor form.

 Second...